AmbrizAlberto/Pixels/README.md

 # Pixels
-APP for Photographers - Nextjs Project
+APP for Photographers - Nextjs & Prisma with PostgreSQL Project